SamMartin92/team-10-may-hackathon/README.md

 ## Aim

 ### Reason
-loneliness is not treated, or viewed as a mental health issue but is known as a large contributor towards further mental health issues. <br>
+Loneliness is not treated, or viewed as a mental health issue but is known as a large contributor towards further mental health issues. <br>
-Whilst lonliness effects people in different ways, this can influence depression, anxiety, low self-esteem, sleep problems and increased levels of stress.<br><br>
+Whilst lonliness affects people in different ways, this can influence depression, anxiety, low self-esteem, sleep problems and increased levels of stress.<br><br>
 30.9% of adults (survey of 7.4 million adults) reported their well-being has been effected by the feeling of being lonely over the past 7 years.
 [stats taken from https://www.ons.gov.uk/peoplepopulationandcommunity/wellbeing/bulletins/coronavirusandlonelinessgreatbritain/3aprilto3may2020]

 ### Target
-To support the connectivity, we look to expand the options of contacts within a virtual network fo people.
+To support connectivity between people identifying as lonely, we aimed to expand the options of contacts within a virtual network fo people.

 Ensuring a positive conversation, we decided the platform is to be made for small groups determined by their mental health strengths.
 The group will consist of 1 person from each category, opening the conversations/post to different perspectives.

 ### Research
-Our methodology was inpsired by myers-briggs questionnaire, using ratings of feelings towards a set topic.
+Our methodology was inpsired by myers-briggs questionnaire(https://eu.themyersbriggs.com/, using ratings of feelings towards a set topic.

 Categorizing for stages of mental health expanded our selection to a broad area too wide for creating small groups/pods of users.
 Refining our categories, we swapped the focus from after-effects of mental health, to the beaviours of a positive mental health.
 This is broken down to 5 factors;
 1. Positive Self-esteem